 2. Batch Cook Favorite Dishes

 Make enough for ten people, and then freeze half of it if you're making a recipe.
-That way, even if you’re a family of five, you will have another meal ready to go for later in the week.
+Even if you're a family of five, you will have another meal ready to go for later in the week.
 This works best with time-consuming recipes that you already like.

 4. Prep Your Vegetables